Sony A7 II vs A99

-The Sony Alpha A7 II and the Sony Alpha SLT-A99 are two digital cameras that were announced, respectively, in November 2014 and September 2012.
+The Sony Alpha A7 II and the Sony Alpha SLT-A99 are two digital cameras that were revealed to the public, respectively, in November 2014 and September 2012.
 The A7 II is a mirrorless interchangeable lens camera, while the A99 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 is notably larger (34 percent) than the Sony A7 II.
 Moreover, the A99 is substantially heavier (36 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.